gracebmanning/spoken-canvas/README.md

 - **Nothing renders / renderers are blank.** They only draw while the editor is driving them.
 Make sure you're viewing the editor at `http://localhost:8100`, not a renderer file on its own.
 - **No audio reactivity.** Allow the mic when prompted and click once in the page so the audio context can start.
 Also confirm your reactive command is a continuous `[ ... ]` bracket, not `[! ... ]`.
-- **A helper is "not defined."** It was probably the first token in the script and got skipped on the first forward step — move it after your opening sentence (see the gotcha above).
 - **Assets won't load.** The renderers need internet access for the Paper.js / Three.js / CodeMirror CDNs.
 - **A continuous effect won't stop or a later tween won't take.** That's the stickiness of continuous brackets — restart (Ctrl + ↑), or drive the property from a mutable `let` you flip with one-shots.